-Step 6: Complete your absentee ballot & ballot envelope.
+Step 6: Complete your absentee ballot and ballot envelope.

-- Carefully follow the directions to ensure your vote will be counted. - Use a black pen to complete your ballot. - Complete your absentee ballot in the presence of a witness, who is not a candidate, is at least 18, and is a US citizen.
+- Carefully follow the directions to ensure your vote will be counted.
+Use a black pen. - Complete your absentee ballot in the presence of a witness, who is not a candidate, is at least 18 years old, and is a US citizen.
 The witness must verify that you completed the absentee ballot but should not see your choices.
 Need a witness?
-Check with your Municipal Clerk. - Put your absentee ballot in the return envelope and seal it. - Your witness must sign the return envelope and write their address on the line marked "Signature of Witness". - Sign and date the return envelope on the line "Signature of Voter".
+Check with your clerk. - Put your absentee ballot in the return envelope and seal it. - Your witness must sign the return envelope and write their address on the line marked "Signature of Witness". - Sign and date the return envelope on the line "Signature of Voter".